-Personal image goes beyond one’s immediate reputation.
-It delves deeper into genuine feelings, beliefs and generally what feel about an individual even in their absence.
+The personal image goes beyond one’s immediate reputation.
+It delves deeper into genuine feelings, beliefs, and generally what feel about an individual even in their absence.

-Research shows that 91 percent of employees who work for leaders with good personal brands enjoy work more than those working for unbranded or poorly branded entrepreneurs.
+Research shows that 91 percent of employees who work for leaders with good personal brands enjoy working more than those working for unbranded or poorly branded entrepreneurs.

-Good dressing style, snappy email signature and fantastic elevator pitch do not make a brand.
-While image management focuses more on the outside person, personal branding places more emphasis on the inside person.
+Good dressing style, snappy email signature, and fantastic elevator pitch do not make a brand.
+While image management focuses more on the outside person, branding places more emphasis on the inside person.

 If done right, personal branding can turn out to be a fun-filled and invigorating undertaking.
 In its entirety, the entire process boils down to spending a few minutes every day to work on a brand.

 Nothing could be further from the truth.
 The manner in which you build your own platforms and how you package your posts matters a lot.
-For instance, research has shown that those who take online personal branding seriously are likely to outsell 78 percent of their peers.
+For instance, research has shown that those who take online branding seriously are likely to outsell 78 per cent of their peers.

 It is quite possible to change a personal brand.
 A good example of a person who successfully did this is Alfred Nobel.

 Widely known for the “Nobel Peace Prizes”, Mr. Nobel is the same person who invented dynamites.
 Owing to the bad reputation of dynamites at war, the press nicknamed him the ‘merchant of death’.
 Needing to reclaim his personal brand, he decided to establish the Nobel Prize, which recognizes those who benefit humankind.

 Long story short, that strategy worked, and the pacifist is now best known for the prize rather than dynamites.
 So indeed it is possible to change one’s brand.

 20. My Customers Love Me the Way I Am